-One of our favorite treats over Christmas this year, were delicious and fresh Pomegranates!
+One of our favorite treats during Fall and Winter are are delicious and fresh Pomegranates!
 Today, I’m going to show you how to cut a pomegranate and get the seeds out.
 I have two very easy ways to enjoy these tasty little seeds.
 This was the first year I included pomegranate seeds on my appetizer tray.
 It added beautiful color, flavor and bought back lots of memories for my family.
 The funny thing is, I don’t remember eating pomegranates as a kid but my husband, dad and uncle all told me stories about when they were kids and would find Pomegranates on their adventures.
 It was so unique (and heartwarming) that they each had a good memory about enjoying this beautiful fruit.

 How to Cut a Pomegranate